ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

     - struct
     - union

 Every field in a schema can be marked as optional (nullable).
+Alternatively, nullable fields can also be represented as a union of the `null` type and the field type.
+However, simply checking a boolean flag that a field is optional/nullable is better developer experience.

+## Schema operations

+### Create

+**Request**: A request to create a schema contains the schema name and at least one field.

+**Response**: If successful, the new schema's ID is returned.
+If a schema with the same name and field specs exists, no new schema is created, and the existing schema's ID is returned.

+### Fetch

+The only type of fetch supported is fetch by ID.

 ## Implementation